michaeltelford/todo/README.md

 }
 ```

-You can grab a new token by visiting the app, logging into Auth0 and then copying the contents of your auth `token` from the browser's `localStorage`.
-Each token is valid for 60 minutes.
+You can grab a new token by visiting the app, logging into Auth0 as todo.checklist@yahoo.com and then copying the contents of your auth `token` from the browser's `localStorage`.
+Each token is valid for **60 minutes**.

+First start the web app with:

+    $ npm start

-Run the tests with:
+Then run the tests with:

     $ npm test